 After the fire, community baseball became somewhat of a memory at White Center Stadium.
 But one man was determined to replace the stadium, his name was Mel Olson.
 Head of the White Center Chamber of Commerce and the man responsible for starting Southwest Little League, Olson relentlessly campaigned for to rebuild the stadium.
 Initial bids came in thirty percent over what was available.
 Finally in late 1978, with the help of King County Councilman Bob Greive, and funds from the Forward Thrust Fund the stadium was rebuilt, this time with concrete and metal bleachers.
 The new stadium Opened on April 2, 1979.
 In the summer of 1985 the stadium was renamed after Mel Olson.
 Mel Olson stadium now seats 1,100 people.
 Baseball was never the same in the area, teams would still use the stadium but it was never packed like it had been.
 The stadium was on the decline with little to no maintenance or improvements to the field for twenty plus years.

 In 2008, King County Parks, Seattle Prep High School, King County Sheriffs and the Puget Sound Senior Baseball League, Seattle Mariners, along with many other groups and volunteers organized a remodel of the field.
 They dedicated the park to long time community leader and slain officer, Steve Cox.

-Today the Mel Olson Stadium inside of Steve Cox Memorial Park is used by Seattle Prep High School, South West Little League, select baseball programs, and the PSSBL to name a few.
+Today the Mel Olson Stadium inside of Steve Cox Memorial Park is used by Seattle Prep High School, Southwest Little League, select baseball programs, and the PSSBL to name a few.
 The Dub Sea Fish Sticks brought back summer collegiate baseball to the community in the summer of 2015.
-The Fish Sticks plan to pack the stadium and draw crowds of up to 1,500 people during the summer months.
+The Fish Sticks pack the stadium and draw crowds of over 1,000 people during the summer months.